Expanded Archery Season on Deer

 Eliot Area: Parts of the towns of Eliot, Kittery and South Berwick.

-Lewiston Area: Parts of the towns of Auburn, Hebron, Lewiston, and Minot.
+Lewiston Area: Parts of the towns of Auburn, Hebron, Lewiston, Lisbon, Minot, and Sabattus.

 Portland Metropolitan Area: Parts of the towns of Cumberland, Falmouth, North Yarmouth, Portland, Scarborough, South Portland, Westbrook, Windham, and Yarmouth.
 Important Note: The discharge of firearms and archery hunting equipment is prohibited by ordinance in the entire City of Portland.
 This eliminates the possibility of hunting deer anywhere in Portland (including coastal islands) at this time.